Learn more about card lists

 What is a card list?

-In UI design, a card list is a convenient method of presenting information in easily digestible chunks.
-Taking its cue from real-world methods of memorizing and organizing information using physical cards – such as flash cards, Post-Its or Pelmanism – a card list shows a series of card-like boxes, each containing a small amount of bite-sized information.
+In UI and website design, cards are a convenient method of presenting information in easily digestible chunks.
+Taking its cue from real-world methods of memorizing and organizing information using physical cards – such as flash cards, Post-Its or Pelmanism – a card list is a card-based design that shows a series of card-like boxes, each containing a small amount of bite-sized information.
 The advantage being that users are able to quickly scan each card in order to ascertain whether it contains the information they were searching for.
 This makes the format especially suitable for use in mobile UI design.

 Typically the information offered by each separate card will be a short summary of a much larger and more complex topic.
 This summary will often take the form of an image, a short passage of text, and perhaps some graphics.
 More expansive discussion of the topic can often be accessed by clicking through to a relevant page directly from the card.

-Intuitive to use and – when done right – often also aesthetically pleasing, a card list can be an excellent way of structuring a responsive website or app design for greater usability.
+Intuitive to use and – when done right – often also aesthetically pleasing, UI cards can be an excellent way of structuring a responsive website or app design for greater usability.
 This is especially true when aiming to improve the experience of navigating particularly content-heavy apps or websites.

 When to use a card list in UI design?

 Card lists have a wide variety of potential uses.
 Beyond serving as an abridged version of other more comprehensive pages on the same topic, you might want to consider employing a card list when displaying information such as textual content, image galleries, audio libraries, videos, and other types of downloadable media.
-In particular you may want to use a card list whenever it is essential that a large quantity of heterogeneous information be presented in a manner that is clear and easy to comprehend.
+You may want to use a card list whenever you want to present a large quantity of heterogeneous information in a manner that is clear and easy to comprehend manner.

 Get started with our free tool for UI and UX design